cal-itp/benefits/docs/enrollment-pathways/low-income.md

 ## Demonstration

-This video demonstrates how a person receiving CalFresh benefits uses the Cal-ITP Benefits web application to confirm their eligibility for a transit benefit and then register their contactless debit or credit card with the transit processor that manages fare calculation for the transit provider.
-Once registered, they will automatically receive reduce fares each time they tap-to-pay for transit.
+Here's a video showing what the flow looks like for a person receiving CalFresh benefits to confirm their eligibility for a transit benefit through Login.gov and then register their contactless debit or credit card with Littlepay, one of the supported transit processors:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LrNyy8k2DPA?si=30hPKkR1valKZFzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>